Rams CB Ramsey signs 5-year extension worth reported $105M | Sports-Games

 The 25-year-old three-time Pro Bowl selection was due to earn $13.7 million in the fifth-year option of his rookie contract in 2020.
 Between nine games with the Rams and three with the Jaguars, Ramsey finished 2019 with 50 tackles, five passes defensed and one interception.

 Through 60 career games, the 2016 first-round pick (No. 5 overall) has 243 tackles, 49 passes defensed, 10 interceptions and three forced fumbles.
-He was a first-team All-Pro selection in 2017. --Field Level Media
+He was a first-team All-Pro selection in 2017.
+Ramsey's average annual salary of $21 million dwarfs the previous largest number for a cornerback.
+Darrelle Revis signed a six-year deal in 2013 with the Tampa Bay Buccaneers worth $18.2 million annually.

+This is the third straight year the Rams have signed a key player to a large extension on the eve of the season.
+Defensive tackle Aaron Donald signed a six-year, $135 million deal on Aug.
+31, 2018, and quarterback Jared Goff inked a four-year, $134 million extension on Sept.
+3, 2019.